 Accomplished in a wide range of roles from the comic to the serious and from the classical to the contemporary, Clara Nieman has earned critical praise for her "striking mezzo" (Opera News).
 The 2017–2018 season witnesses Ms. Nieman adding a series of new roles to her repertoire.
 Throughout the season she rejoins Kentucky Opera to perform Dryade and cover Der Komponist in Ariadne auf Naxos, perform Jade Boucher and cover Sister Helen Prejean in Dead Man Walking, and perform Berta and cover Rosina in Il barbiere di Siviglia.
-She also makes company debuts with St. Petersburg Opera (Florida) as Annina in La traviata, Finger Lakes Opera as Prince Orlofsky in Die Fledermaus.
+She also makes company debuts with St. Petersburg Opera (Florida) as Annina in La traviata and with Finger Lakes Opera as Prince Orlofsky in Die Fledermaus.
 Additionally, Ms. Nieman returns to Writing the Rockies (Colorado) to continue workshopping the title role in the new opera Lottie Silks.
-In the concert realm, Ms. Nieman joins the Lexington Philharmonic as Hansel in Hansel and Gretel, Bourbon Baroque for a concert of Handel arias, the Louisville Master Chorale for an evening of beloved opera excerpts, and the Richmond Symphony as alto soloist in Beethoven's Ninth Symphony.
+In the concert realm, she joins the Lexington Philharmonic as Hansel in Hansel and Gretel, Bourbon Baroque for a concert of Handel arias, the Louisville Master Chorale for an evening of beloved opera excerpts, and the Richmond Symphony as alto soloist in Beethoven's Ninth Symphony.

 Ms. Nieman's 2016–2017 commitments included Suzuki in Madama Butterfly and Pitti-Sing in The Mikado with Kentucky Opera, Zita in Gianni Schicchi and Théodorine in Offenbach's L'île di Tulipatan with Crested Butte Music Festival, and participation in Opera Fayetteville's "Opera in Bloom" new works festival.
 Her concert engagements included her Lexington Philharmonic debut as mezzo-soprano soloist in Stephen Paulus' To Be Certain of the Dawn and a workshop with Writing the Rockies of Justus Parrotta's new opera Lottie Silks, in which Ms. Nieman developed and performed the title role in excerpt form.